2024-25 Catalog

 POLS 109 Introduction to Public Policy 4 Credits

 Introduces students to the basic theories, principles, institutions, and processes of public policy in the U.S. The objectives are to provide students with an understanding of how social problems are defined, how potential solutions to those problems move through the policy process, and gain an empirical perspective on the consequences, as well as insight regarding the normative dimensions of policy making.
-Students will develop knowledge of the framework for understanding policy and engage in critical thinking regarding the nature of policy.
+Students will develop knowledge of the framework for understanding policy and engage in critical thinking regarding the nature of.

 POLS 110 (ES 110, EVST 110, HMS 110) Environmental Planning for Healthy Cities 4 Credits